CurtCato/SendIt-Back-End-Capstone-API/README.md

 Run: pip freeze -r requirements.txt
 The next steps are for setting up the database:

-In the root project directory run the command: python manage.py makemigrations Next run: python manage.py migrate
+In the root project directory run the command: python manage.py makemigrations SendItApp Next run: python manage.py migrate